 Merely 12% of employees say that they are happy with the onboarding plan developed by their organization.
 Thus, if you prepare a proper boarding plan for your remote workers, you can easily build a remote work culture.
 Especially when you are onboarding full-time workers, it’s going to take more time.

-You should break your onboarding plans into smaller segments like 30, 60, or days plan.
+You should break your onboarding plans into smaller segments like 30, 60, or days plans.
 First, you can give small tasks to them and closely monitor how well they have performed.
 This will minimize efforts and redundancies during the onboarding process.

 Some companies prefer to use a buddy system to better analyze the performance of their new recruiters.
-For instance, companies pair one current employee with the new employee to establish a good onboarding system.
-With the psychometric testing, employers can pair employees together so that new employees can learn from old employees.
+For instance, companies pair one current employee with a new employee to establish a good onboarding system.
+With psychometric testing, employers can pair employees together so that new employees can learn from old employees.

 If psychometric tests state that your new employee has weak communication skills, you can pair him or her with an old employee who has proficient communication skills.
 This way, you can easily strengthen the skills of your new employees.

 With psychometric testing, you can analyze the workstyle and pressure points of each individual.
 Some employees perform better when they are working under constant monitoring, and some prefer to work independently.
 On the other hand, some people like to be recognized, and some just want to work in the shadow.
 Around 27% of employees stated that they had quit their job because they didn’t get well-deserved recognition.